xrdocs/8000/_tutorials/cisco-8000-factory-reset.md

 The whole process can be observed in this 5min [video clip]({{site.baseurl}}/images/8000 factory reset.gif)
 ![8000 factory reset.gif]({{site.baseurl}}/images/8000 factory reset.gif)

+# Programmability

+Cisco 8000 factory reset can also be triggered using Netconf or gNMI using Cisco-IOS-XR-linux-security-factory-reset-act YANG model.

 # Conclusion